1

 Good condition for its age – some creasing and wear consistent with use.

-The year 1813 marked the period of the Sixth Coalition, following the disastrous Russian campaign.
+The year 1813 marks the period of the Sixth Coalition, following the disastrous Russian campaign.
 The French army reorganized its forces by forced march.
 This type of document allowed soldiers and officers to travel legally, with details of lodging locations and authorized time limits.

-Rare and original piece from the imperial administration.
+Rare and original piece of imperial administration.

 Ideal for enriching a Napoleonic collection.